 My favorite class would have to be Evidence.
 I learned how to properly write and argue evidentiary motions.
-That kind of real-world experience has helped me in a subsequent summer job and has made me better prepared for the practice of law after graduation.
+That kind of real-world experience has helped me in a subsequent summer job and has made me better prepared for the practice of law.

 Degree and Class Year

 Areas of legal interest(s)

 Before coming to Lewis & Clark, I played college basketball at Marquette University, and I took a gap year between graduating in 2019—with a double major in sociology and criminology and law studies and a minor in political science—and starting law school.
 After that, I was a legal intern at a public corporation based in Milwaukee, Wisconsin.
 Although I no longer play basketball competitively, I still play pickup with a group of fellow law students.
 Additionally, in my free time I like to read, exercise, write, and explore Oregon.